-The continuous-time ensemble SL using the simpler set of candidate learners assigned most weight to the random survival forest for the event distribution (Table \ref{table:ensemble.weights.cont.simple}), some weight to the Cox model with Lasso, and zero weight to the Kaplan-Meier or the standard Cox model.
-When using a richer set of learners (Table \ref{table:ensemble.weights.cont.rich}), all of the weight was shared between the Cox regression with continuous covariates modelled using GAMs and the random survival forest.
-Corresponding results for the censoring distribution are shown in Tables \ref{table:ensemble.weights.cont.simple} and \ref{table:ensemble.weights.cont.rich}.
+The continuous-time ensemble SL of \citet{westling_inference_2023} using the simpler set of candidate learners assigns the most weight to the random survival forest for the event distribution (Supplementary Table \ref{table:ensemble.weights.cont.simple}), some weight to the Cox model with Lasso, and zero weight to the Kaplan-Meier or the standard Cox model.
+When using a richer set of learners (Supplementary Table \ref{table:ensemble.weights.cont.rich}), all of the weight is shared between the Cox regression with continuous covariates modelled using GAMs and the random survival forest.
+Corresponding results for the censoring distribution are shown in Supplementary Tables \ref{table:ensemble.weights.cont.simple} and \ref{table:ensemble.weights.cont.rich}.

-Implementations of the discrete-time approach and the continuous-time approach of \cite{munch_statelearner_2024} performed `by hand' using a simple set of candidate learners gave similar results as found using the packages (see Supplementary Table \ref{table:prediction.measures.byhand}).
+Implementations of the discrete-time approach and the continuous-time approach of \citet{munch_jossl_2025} performed `by hand' using a simple set of candidate learners give similar results as found using the packages (see Supplementary Table \ref{table:prediction.measures.byhand}).